top of page

 • Yellow or green discharge

-A mid infection can usually be cleared up easily.
+A mild infection can usually be cleared up easily.
 If you suspect a mild infection, DO NOT remove the jewelry as it shuts down the area where the infection can drain from.
 Trapping it inside your body can lead to an abscess or excessive scar tissue.

 First increase your hot soaks from 5 to 10 minutes twice a day, then contact your piercer and they will be able to tell how to get rid of any problems.
 The longer the problems are left, the harder they are to fix.
 We recommend that you come in or call before going to any doctors or medi-centres as we will help you rid the problem more quickly; doctors often recommend jewelry removal and prescriptions for antibiotics when both are usually not necessary.
 If you require antibiotics, we will certainly recommend a doctor visit!